Davey-Gravy/notes/Writing is the only thing that matters.md

 - gaining unexpected insight
 - sharing with the public

-> "There is no such thing as private knowledge in academia; an idea kept private is as good as a fact you never had - and a fact no one can reproduce is not a fact at all."
+> "There is no such thing as private knowledge in academia; an idea kept private is as good as a fact you never had - and a fact no one can reproduce is no fact at all."

 The truth is *public* (not always)